For a zen like experience making a hot beverage, just stir in a spoonful until it dissolves.

 glucose and fructose.
 The glucose tends to separate out of the solution and

-form crystals, especially in raw honey which has suspended pollen, wax and other
+form crystals, especially in raw honey which has suspended pollen, propolis and wax

-particles to provide excellent nucleation sites to start crystal formation.
+particles which provide excellent nucleation sites to start crystal formation.

-This is a natural process and crystallized honey is still safe to eat and
+This is a natural process and crystallized honey is still safe and delicious while